Download the all-new Republic app:

 Advertisement

-According to amendment in Foreign Direct Investment (FDI), neighboring countries - including China, Nepal, Bangladesh, Pakistan will require government approval for investing in Indian companies.
+According to the amendment in the Foreign Direct Investment (FDI), neighboring countries - including China, Nepal, Bangladesh, Pakistan will require government approval for investing in Indian companies.
 Apart from India, EU, US, Australia have checked Chinese FDI amid COVID-19 crisis.

 Read:Coronavirus LIVE Updates: India Revises FDI Policy To Protect Companies, Cases At 16365